1,000+ Opportunities

 Save a search for “Wisconsin Department of Health Services (funded through American Rescue Plan Act)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: Public and private organizations in Wisconsin working to reduce social isolation and loneliness among older adults and people with disabilities.
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: Public and private organizations in Wisconsin working to reduce social isolation and loneliness among older adults and people with disabilities.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program